 3. Access Modifiers:

-are used to manipulate and access these private fields.
+In the above example, the name and age fields are declared as private.
+This means that they can only be accessed within the Person class.
+The methods SetName, GetName, SetAge, and GetAge are used to manipulate and access these private fields.
 These methods are declared as public, allowing them to be accessed from outside the class.

 4. Using the Class:

-Now, let's use the Person
+Now, let's use the Person class in a program.

 class Program{static void Main(){// Create an instance of the Person classPerson person = new Person();// Set and get the nameperson.SetName("John Doe");Console.WriteLine($"Name: {person.GetName()}");// Set and get the ageperson.SetAge(25);Console.WriteLine($"Age: {person.GetAge()}");// Attempt to set an invalid ageperson.SetAge(-5);// Output the age again to see that it remains unchangedConsole.WriteLine($"Age: {person.GetAge()}");}}